Directed by David Greenwalt.

 - Face-Revealing Turn: Cordelia gets a big shock when the new friend she's been commiserating with turns on her in demonic Game Face and growls, "Done."

 - Fascists' Bed Time: In the Wishverse, most of the student body are either dead or vampires (hence the conspicuously empty classrooms), there is now a monthly memorial at the school, dances are held during the day and there is a nighttime curfew.
-Students wear dull colors in order to make them less conspicuous to the vampires who have overrun Sunnydale, and are not allowed to drive.
+Students wear dull colors in order to make them less conspicuous to the vampires who have overrun Sunnydale, and are not allowed to drive since pedestrians are easier to ambush.

-- Feet-First Introduction: Cordelia showing She's Got Legs as she exits her hotrod convertible.
+- Cordelia showing She's Got Legs as she exits her hotrod convertible.
 Back to basics! — or so she thinks.

 - As Cordelia is cluelessly yapping at Xander, the first utterance of one of the series' most famous lines cuts in: "Bored now."
 We see a pair of leather-clad legs, and the camera pans up to show a very pale Willow, sporting a sinister-looking catsuit.